quran understand quran

 This is an online educational tools to make graph of mathematical linear programming or operation research of 2D in this section.Type any mathematical inequalities of variables x and y in the five input boxes and then press the drawing button.
 It takes sometimes to draw graph of inequalities and be patience to calculate huge points to draw the graph.
 For zoom this graph, you can change the x-scale and y-scale.
 It can draw any ineqalities of two variables.
 You can see the user manual for properly use this online tools.
 Thank you for viewing this article.

-1. This is an online educational tools to make graph of mathematical linear programming or operation research of 2D in this section.Type any mathematical inequalities of variables x and y in the Five input boxes and then press the drawing button.
+1. This is an online educational tools to make graph of mathematical linear programming or operation research of 2D in this section.Type any mathematical inequalities of variables x and y in the Five input boxes and then the graph will drawn automatically.
 For geting feasible area or region, press feasible Area

 2. The vedio Tutorial link of linear programming: Youtube vedio tutorial for linear programming